CZindian/WordCipher/README.md

 # WordCipher
 This repository is university correspondence task output.
-There are two programs.

-The first one encodes and decodes natural language and the second one will break a cipher from the first program without knowledge of cipher key.
+The program WordCipherApp encodes and decodes natural language.

+Encryption:
+    User types a sentence to encrypt and encryption key.
+    The output is encrypted text.

+Decryption:
+    User types encrypted text and encryption key.
+    The output is decrypted text.

+This repository is the first part of the correspondence task.
+The second part is in BreaakCipher respository.